Best AI Writing Tools for Professionals in 2026

 CleverType uses a hybrid approach.
 Basic features run entirely on your device.
 Advanced features that require more computing power (like GPT-4o transcription) use encrypted connections to process data, then immediately delete it after providing suggestions.
 Nothing is stored.
 Nothing is used for training.
 Nothing is shared with third parties.

-This matters more than you might think.
-Last year, there were several reports of AI tools accidentally exposing user data through security vulnerabilities.
-If your keyboard is processing everything on your device, those vulnerabilities don't affect you.
+This matters more than you might think—especially in 2026.
+Last year and this year have seen multiple high-profile incidents of AI tools accidentally exposing user data through security vulnerabilities, misconfigured cloud storage, or inadequate encryption.
+If your keyboard processes everything locally on your device, those cloud-based vulnerabilities simply don't affect you.
+Your data never leaves your physical control.

 Privacy Questions to Ask Any AI Keyboard: